 Introduction

-Since shipping our first LLM pipeline to production in 2023, I’ve heard the same question in countless variations: that is, LLM-based software seems to behave rather differently, and feels like there is a certain inherent randomness in it.
+Since shipping our first LLM pipeline to production in 2023, I’ve heard the same question in countless variations: LLM-based software seems to behave rather differently, and feels like there is a certain inherent randomness in it.
 This is actually a reflection of my colleagues hearing the same question multiple times from our end users and customers.
 We hear questions like “Why does it decide differently even with the same input?”, or “Why does it work 99% of the time, but still sometimes fails?” – the underlying question is always the same: are LLM-based systems fundamentally different?

-Randomness and Neural Network
+Randomness and Neural Networks

 Sampling of LLMs – How LLMs use (Pseudo-)Randomness